Hong Kong’s community living rooms should cater to children’s needs

 Application:

-1. Users should register online one week in advance
+1. Users should register online one week in advance.
+Please contact the centre directly for urgent cases.

-2. Every Monday at 12:00 PM: The center opens the reservation form for the following week;
+2. Every Monday at 12:00 PM: The centre opens the reservation form for the following week;

 3. Every Friday at 6:00 PM: Deadline for registration;